LudovicEspeel/course-web-essentials/docs/35_using_api/README.md

 </html>
 ```

-In Javascript we now need a `getIP` function, this function needs to be `async` because we have to wait for the response of the API service.
+In JavaScript we now need a `getIP` function, this function needs to be `async` because we have to wait for the response of the API service.

 To make that request we use the JavaScript `fetch` function with the URL as parameter: